Young business entrepreneur woman working at home

 The business structure you choose affects many different aspects of your business, from how much you pay in taxes to whether you can hire employees.
 There are four main types of business structures you can choose from:

-• Sole proprietor: A sole proprietorship is the easiest way to get started, but there is no legal separation between you and the business.
+• Sole proprietor: A sole proprietorship is the easiest way to start, but there’s no legal separation between you and the business.
 This means your personal assets will be at risk if you get sued.

-• LLC: An LLC is easy to set up, and it creates a legal separation between you and the business, so your personal assets will be protected in most instances.
+• LLC: An LLC is easy to set up and creates a legal separation between you and the business, so your personal assets will be protected in most instances.

-• Partnership: A partnership is formed by two or more people, and it could be a good option for a business with multiple owners.
+• Partnership: A partnership is formed by two or more people and could be a good option for a business with multiple owners.

 Once you’ve chosen your business structure, it’s time to set up a business bank account.
 A business bank account separates your personal and business finances and can make things much easier come tax season.